bergant/nlexperiment/readme.md

 ## Resources

-* nlexperiment is using RNetLogo package to connect to NetLogo https://cran.r-project.org/web/packages/RNetLogo/index.html
+* nlexperiment requires RNetLogo to connect to NetLogo https://cran.r-project.org/web/packages/RNetLogo/index.html

 * The parallel implementation of `nl_run` function is based on the RNetLogo vignette